AndreaM16/curve-challenge/README.md

 ### Extra

 A transaction system has been implemented.
-In the latter every action performed is reported in the format like follows
+In the latter, every action performed is reported like follows
 ```
 // Transaction embeds all transaction information
 type Transaction struct {